AAMC Postbaccalaureate Premedical Programs Glossary

 Capstone Program: Students will conduct a research project and summarize their findings via a written paper, an oral presentation, and/or a poster.

 Deferred Action for Childhood Arrival (DACA) Students: An administrative relief from deportation for eligible immigrant youth who came to the United States when they were children.
-Please refer to the following link for updates and additional information from the U.S. Citizenship & immigration Services; Consideration of Deferred Action for Childhood Arrivals (DACA) | USCIS.
+Please refer to the following resource from the U.S. Citizenship & Immigration Services for more updates and additional information: Consideration of Deferred Action for Childhood Arrivals (DACA) | USCIS

 Economically or educationally disadvantaged students: Those placed a specific risk by socioeconomic or educational background.
 1. Economically disadvantaged students are those whose household income is below average.
 2. Educationally disadvantaged students are those who may have educational deficits based on individual learning abilities or limitations.